ajflexxx/bmad-method-guide/02-bmad-philosophy-architecture.md

 **Note**: All components are designed to work seamlessly across both web and IDE environments through the dual packaging system.

 #### 1. AGENTS - The Personas
-Agents are YAML-configured prompt personas that:
+Agents are markdown files with embedded YAML headers that:
-- Define role, style, identity, and core principles
+- Define role, style, identity, and core principles in YAML frontmatter
 - List available commands (prefixed with *)
 - Declare dependencies (tasks, templates, checklists, data)
 - Use `IDE-FILE-RESOLUTION` pattern to locate files: `{root}/{type}/{name}`